mozilla/www.ccadb.org/cas/incident-report.md

 # Incidents #
 Incidents happen.
 Things do not always go as planned, and that can be okay.
 However, when incidents occur, the underlying issue (i.e., root cause) should be identified and remediated to discourage the incident from occurring again.
-Formally documenting the incident in a report encourages an understanding of all contributing root cause(s) and an effective remediation plan to reduce the probability of its reoccurrence.
+Formally documenting the incident in a report encourages an understanding of all contributing root cause(s), and it presents the opportunity to clearly communicate a remediation plan to reduce the probability of its reoccurrence.

 Depending on the root programs a CA participates in, it may be required to:
 * create [Audit Incident Reports](incident-report#audit-incident-reports) when audits have non-conformities, qualifications, or modified opinions.